-AIG was established in 1926 and is the eighth-largest life insurer in the U.S. The company has a financial strength rating of A+ (Superior) from AM Best.
-We chose AIG for best term life insurance for seniors based on the range of term policies they have available, with issue ages up to 80, as well as the living benefits options available through the company's Quality of Life (QOL) products.
+AIG was established in 1926 and is the eighth-largest life insurer in the U.S. It offers term life, universal life, and guaranteed issue whole life.
+We chose AIG for best term life insurance for seniors based on the range of term policies they have available, with issue ages up to 80, as well as the living benefits options available through the company's Quality of Life (QoL) products.

 AIG offers term life insurance with 18 different term lengths, some with living benefit options.
 It offers one of the longest terms—up to 35 years.
 AIG term life policies can be purchased up until age 80 (convertible up to age 70).